geraldselvino/GNSAdoDb/README.md

 GNSAdoDb [C++ ActiveX Data Object wrapper]
 ==========================================
-Library that abstracts and simplify ADO programming in native C++, making it as easy as ADO programming in Visual Basic 6.
-It only supports MS Access(2003 and below) and MS SQL Server(I have only tested 2005 edition) currently, of course it can be easily modified to support more database providers.
+Library that abstracts and simplify ADO programming in native C++, making it as easy as ADO programming in Visual Basic.
+It currently supports MS Access(2003 and below) and MS SQL Server(I have only tested 2005 edition) currently, of course it can be easily extended to support more database providers.

 Requirement
 ===============================